-Run in partnership with the National Association of Head Teachers (NAHT), Primary Futures connects primary schools with inspirational, diverse volunteers from a range of careers, who come into school to talk to children about their jobs and show how what they are learning at school can lead to an interesting, exciting future.
+Run in partnership with the National Association of Head Teachers (NAHT), Primary Futures connects primary schools with inspirational, diverse volunteers from a range of careers, who talk to children about their jobs and show how what they are learning at school can lead to an interesting, exciting future.
 Activities help children to broaden their horizons, raise their aspirations, challenge stereotypes and motivate them in their learning.
 Teachers report that this can lead to an increase in academic attainment and gains in confidence and engagement.

-1. A range of volunteers from different jobs, sectors and career routes that can be invited via the self-service platform to visit your school and speak to the children at your school
+- A range of volunteers from different jobs, sectors and career routes that can be invited via the self-service platform to visit your school or join virtually to speak to the children at your school

-2. A range of free resources designed to help you plan how to use the volunteers and run different activities
+- Free resources designed to help you plan different activities

-4. Special employer led projects that take place throughout the year – including employer hosted events and in school workshops
+- Special employer-led projects that take place throughout the year – including employer-hosted events and in school workshops